roiSela/roiSela/README.md

 🚀 Programming Languages: C, Python, JavaScript, Java, C++, and more!

-🌐 Web Development: HTML, CSS, React, Angular, Vue.js, Node.js, Django, Flask, and more!
+🌐 Web Development: HTML, CSS, React, Node.js, Django, Flask, and more!

 📊 Data Science: NumPy, Pandas, Scikit-learn, TensorFlow, PyTorch, and more!